How MEP Planning Impacts Commercial Kitchen Design

 Why MEP Planning Matters in Commercial Kitchens

-In our turnkey projects across Istanbul, Nairobi, and Doha, we learned early MEP coordination saves an average of 12% project cost and 30% installation time.
+Without precise MEP design, even the best kitchen layout fails.
+We seen luxury hotel kitchens where cold room compressors were placed next to pastry areas — creating noise, heat, and workflow chaos.
+In turnkey projects across Istanbul, Nairobi, and Doha, early MEP coordination saved an average of 12% in project cost and 30% in installation time.

 Typical MEP Mistakes in Hotel Kitchen Projects